openmhz/trunk-server/README.md

 aws_secret_access_key = [..]
 ```

+Copy docker-test.sh.example to docker-test.sh, and/or docker-prod.sh.example to docker-prod.sh.

 `./docker-test.sh` - sets up docker-compose to run with the correct environment variables for testing

 `./docker-prod.sh` - sets up docker-compose to run with the correct environment variables for production